martimy/Bat-Q/README.md

 # Bat-Q: A Streamlit App for Network Analysis with Batfish

 Bat-Q is a [Streamlit](https://streamlit.io/) app that lets you run various network analysis queries using [Batfish](https://www.batfish.org/), an open source network configuration analysis tool.
 You can upload your network configuration files as snapshots and analyze different scenarios or states.
-You can also select from a wide range of Batfish [questions](https://pybatfish.readthedocs.io/en/latest/index.html) to get insights into your network's behavior, performance, and security.
+You can also select from a wide range of Batfish [questions](https://pybatfish.readthedocs.io/en/latest/index.html) to get insights into your network's behavior and security.
 Bat-Q displays the answers in tables and diagrams for easy interpretation.

 Bat-Q is designed to be simple, interactive, and flexible.
 You can use it for quick network configuration checks or for network troubleshooting and optimization tasks.
 Bat-Q is not a replacement for [pyBatfish](https://github.com/batfish/pybatfish), the Python API for Batfish, but rather a complementary tool that can help you get started with network analysis using Batfish.

+To learn more about Bat-Q and how to use, please watch these [YouTube tutorials](https://www.youtube.com/playlist?list=PLcWqK41-5YzIpiT223KToro0iaTww-58t) (work in progress).

 ## Requirements